 2. Scope – who is assessing the reviewee?

 - Performance Review: In this scenario, each employee will write a self-evaluation and will be assessed by their manager.
 After the assessment, the employee will discuss the results with the manager and sign the results digitally.

 - 360° Assessment: This assessment adds the perspective of peers and direct reports of the person being assessed (the reviewee) if they have any.
-While direct reports are automatically pulled from your employee directory, peers can be 'nominated' by the reviewee or the manager.
+While direct reports are automatically pulled from your employee directory, peers can be 'nominated' by the reviewee or the manager and can be either internal colleagues or external collaborators.
 You can also define the minimum / maximum number of peers required for a reviewee.
 You can also limit the number of times someone can be nominated as a peer in a given review round to avoid any one person needing to provide too many peer assessments.